Stolen car embedded in side of Sunderland house after crash

-A stolen car was left embedded in the side of a house after a crash.
+Police are hunting a runaway driver after a stolen car was left embedded in the side of a house.

-The driver is said to have left the scene before the arrival of emergency services.
+The driver and a passenger fled the scene before the arrival of emergency services.

+Neighbour Danielle Newton was at home with her daughter Ameila, two, and eight-week-old son Joshua.

+She had just gone to bed when she said she was woken by the sound of a car screeching and a loud bang,

 A spokesman for Tyne and Wear Fire and Rescue Service said on Saturday morning: "Twelve firefighters from Marley Park, South Shields and a specialist rescue tender from Hebburn attended an address in Mulberry Avenue, Sunderland.